Update 7/20/2017 – Updated theory with new facts/videos and revised motor recommendations list.

 The RS2205 motors by EMax were one of the first to market with the N52 magnets, and sparked a revolution in miniquad motor design.
 Since then, EMax has remained competitive in the motor market with repetitive enhancements to their designs.
 The RS2205S motor is a fantastic motor for beginners and experts alike, despite being nearly a year old.
-Their new line, the RS2306, produces absurd levels of thrust at the cost of melting your batteries in the process.
+Their new line, the RS2306, produces absurd levels of power at the cost of melting your batteries in the process.

 Lumenier MB2206-9 – $29